eclipse-tractusx/tractusx-edc-kafka-extension/docs/architecture/solution-design-kafka-TRL7.md

 ### 9.1 Stakeholder Analysis

-- Tractus-X release coordinators
-- Arno Weiss (reviewer for transfer profiles)
+- **Tractus-X Release Coordinators** - Responsible for R25.12 compliance and release integration
-- Lars Geyer-Blaumeiser (Lead Tractus-X EDC, TAP7.8 Lead)
+- **Lars Geyer-Blaumeiser** - Tractus-X EDC Lead, TAP7.8 Lead
+  - Key decision maker for EDC architectural alignment
+  - Point of contact for TAP7.2 "Monitoring and Logging"
+- **Arno Weiss** - DSP Transfer Profiles reviewer
+  - Responsible for reviewing and approving the Kafka Data Transfer Profile **Thomas Henn** - Dataspace concepts advisor
+  - Provides guidance on compatibility between push-based messaging patterns and dataspace need-to-know principles
+  - Critical for ensuring architectural decisions align with broader dataspace concepts

 ### 9.2 Open Items List and Decision Log

-- Do we need a schema registry?
-- Do we want to allow custom configurable token expiry?
-- Do we need Kafka ACLs tied to OAuth roles?
-- How much do we need to implement in terms of fault tolerance with retries, DLQs, and back-pressure support?
-  - Where would the right place for implementation be?
-  - Is this applicable for the EDC extension if we don't proxy any kafka traffic?
-  - Do we need to implement this in the consumer/provider apps?
-- Do we want to publish the consumer/provider apps as part of this repo?
-  - should they be only used for testing?
-  - do we want dedicated helm charts for the apps?
+- **Schema Registry**: We do not need a schema registry, since this is part of the provider infrastructure and not of the kafka extension.
+The test data used is based on the already standardized semantic models.
+- **Token Expiry Configuration**: We do not need to allow customizable token expiry.
+The default of 5 minutes is sufficient.
+- **Kafka ACLs tied to OAuth roles**: Yes, we want to use this approach.
+If it gets too complex to implement this solution, we need to discuss this further.
+- **Fault tolerance with retries, DLQs, and back-pressure support**: Not relevant for this project.
+We only need to make sure that the implementation of the EDC extension is resilient towards OAuth2 and Kafka broker failures.
+The consumer/provider applications are responsible for their own fault tolerance implementation as needed.
+- **Publishing consumer/provider apps**: We need to publish the apps as docker images since we need them for the test setup, and without published docker images, automated testing is not possible.
+However, for the release only the EDC extension is relevant as the primary deliverable.
+- **Extension release strategy**: We keep it in this repository for now.
+The general process of how to publish extensions has to be clarified on a general level first.
+There were some discussions with different opinions on this matter in the past that are not yet resolved.
+- **OAuth flow requirements**: There were some more requirements regarding the OAuth flow.
+We need to address these concerns and evaluate what the better solution is.
+We take this discussion to the EDC weekly Tuesdays.
+We need to find a good middle ground between usability/acceptance and theoretical correctness.
+The solution has to be good enough to be accepted by the EDC team.

 ### 9.3 Risk List